Inventory Clerk Salary

 Popular Skills for Inventory Clerk

-Survey results imply that Inventory Clerks put a diverse skill set to use.
-Most notably, skills in Windows Operating System General Use, Microsoft Office, Data Entry, and Microsoft Excel are correlated to pay that is above average.
-The majority of those who know Microsoft Excel also know Windows Operating System General Use.
+Inventory Clerks report using a wide range of professional skills.
+Most notably, skills in Windows Operating System General Use, Microsoft Office, Data Entry, and Inventory Management are correlated to pay that is above average.
+Most people who know Microsoft Excel also know Windows Operating System General Use.

 Pay by Experience Level for Inventory Clerk